moiph/ub3r-b0t-docs/articles/commands.md

 ## quote
 Get or add quotes for your channel/server.
+If you're on Discord, you can react to a message with the 💬 emoji to add a quote.

 `.quote` `.quote #` `.quote @nickname` `.quote add "text" - author` `.quote edit # "text" - author` `.quote remove #`